Sharing your information

 Hazardous Materials Drivers

 This same scenario applies to businesses transporting hazardous materials.
 All of us want to know the driver of a vehicle hauling dangerous materials is qualified to drive, properly trained, and possesses a valid Commercial Driver License (CDL).
-NYS laws require hazardous material companies to only hire and employ drivers who are qualified and have valid licenses.
+NY State laws require hazardous material companies to only hire and employ drivers who are qualified and have valid licenses.
 Employers must regularly obtain their employees’ license records from DMV.

 When you are shopping for automobile insurance on-line, you expect a rate quote within minutes.
 Insurance companies are able to provide this convenient service because they have direct pay-per-search access to DMV information.
 They check your driving history to issue an immediate rate quote.
 If companies could not conduct these searches, insurance companies would require you to purchase your driver record and send it to them before issuing you a quote.
 This practice would make it more difficult for customers to shop for affordable rates, and could increase the potential for fraudulently altered or unreliable driver records.